flashcordon/big-history/Histoire-système-solaire.md

 1. The Mars atmosphere has been stripped away by the sun and the solar wind over time, changing the climate from a warmer and wetter environment early in history to the cold, dry climate that we see today.

-the first spacecraft dedicated to understanding Mars’ upper atmosphere.
-The goal of the mission is to determine the role that loss of atmospheric gas to space played in changing the Martian climate through time.
-MAVEN is studying the entire region from the top of the upper atmosphere all the way down to the lower atmosphere so that the connections between these regions can be understood.

-- MAVEN is part of NASA's Mars Exploration Program, an unprecedented, multi-decade campaign to comprehensively understand Mars and its suitability to host past or present life.
 Within just weeks of arriving at Mars, MAVEN observed oxygen, carbon and hydrogen escaping from the planet’s atmosphere into space.
 These atoms were once part of carbon dioxide and water vapor molecules near the surface.

 MAVEN found that Mars’ atmospheric loss is primarily driven by the Sun.
 The Sun emits a stream of hot, highly energetic particles collectively known as the solar wind.
 When this solar wind hits the unprotected Martian atmosphere, it imparts energy to atmospheric atoms and molecules, giving them enough velocity to escape the planet's gravity.
 MAVEN learned that the solar wind penetrates more deeply into Mars’ atmosphere than previously thought.